ForestCoursePAGE2022/ForestCoursePAGE2022Site/README.md

 ## Requirements

 The participants are expected to bring their own laptops with R and Rstudio installed.
 It is also preferable if the R-packages necessary for the hands-on exercises are installed before the workshop starts.
+We have created installer scripts for different R-versions and operating systems (see below).

 There will be Pharmetheus representatives available between 08:00 and 09:00 on the day of the workshop day to assist in the installation of the packages in case help is needed.
 However, the installation instructions are intended to be self-explanatory and easy to follow so hopefully no help will be needed.

 ### R-version

-R version 3.5.3 and 4.2...
+The PMXForest package, the workshop examples and hands-on excercises have been tested on the lates version of MacOS and Windows using R versions 3.6, 4.1 and 4.2, and on Linux with R-version 4.2.
+Should you need to use another R-version, please let us know before the course so that we can make sure everything works as intended.

 ### Installation of R-packages

 To minimize the risk of R-package conflicts you will be able to download an installation package that contains all packages needed.
-With the help of the accompanying installation scipt you can install them in a way that should not create conflict with any existing R-package installations.
-Follow this link for further instructions and download links.
+With the help of the accompanying installation scipt you can install them in a way that should not create conflict with any existing R-package installations and that does not require administrator priviliges.
+Use the link in the side panel to download the installation script that fits your system

+At the course there will one additional package to install - PMXForest, which is the package that contains all the Forest plot specific functionality and that will be used during the hands-on sessions.

 ## Course material

 ### Handouts

-You can find the lecture handouts **here**.
+Lecture handouts will be made available **here**.

 ## Hands-on material

-The hands-on instructions are available **here** and the answers **here** (available after the hands-on session).
+The hands-on instructions will be made available **here** and the corresponding answers **here** (available after the hands-on session).